LucyCheng111/PharmacyGO/CONTRIBUTING.md

 Specify what must be updated (README, docs/, API refs, CHANGELOG) and docstring/comment standards.

+-Update README, CHANGELOG with every feature after successful merge and PR -Include docstring and comments for added functionality -For any functionality that will not be used by dev team, provide instructions for proper usage

 ## Release Process

 Describe versioning scheme, tagging, changelog generation, packaging/publishing steps, and rollback process.